tegacodes/Dark-Ecology-Studio/work-reading-schedule.md

 Supplementary
 * Edwards, Paul N. "Infrastructure and modernity: Force, time, and social organization in the history of sociotechnical systems."
 Modernity and technology 1 (2003). (p185-204)
+* Latour, Bruno.
+We have never been modern.
+Harvard University Press, 2012. (introduction)

 ####2.
 12th Sept
 *Homework due:*